The 14 best Florida beaches for families (updated for 2025)

 (Photo: Emergent Media)

-As a Florida-based mom and frequent traveler around the Sunshine State, I’ve been up, down, and all around Florida’s beaches over the years, often with my daughter in tow.
+Warm water, soft sand, plenty of sunshine—Florida’s definitely an ideal destination for a family beach vacation.
+And with miles and miles of coastline, there are plenty of places where you can spread out your towel and splash in the surf.
+As a Florida-based mom and frequent traveler around the Sunshine State, I’ve spent time on beaches all over the state, often with my daughter in tow.
 From secluded state parks to action-packed stretches of sand, there’s a beach for every age, interest, mood, and style.
 Here are my picks for the most family-friendly beaches in Florida.

-1. Anastasia State Park Beach
+2. Anastasia State Park Beach

 St. Augustine, Florida